lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 #### FSM control of SCL and SDA

-While in controller mode, SCL and SDA are generated through the internal state machine.
+While the controller module is active, SCL and SDA are generated through its internal state machine.
 Since SCL is directly decoded from the states, it can have short glitches during transition which the external target may be sensitive to if it is not using an over-sampling scheme.
 To counter this, the SCL and SDA outputs from the internal state machine are flopped before they are emitted.

 This adds a one cycle module clock delay to both signals.
-If the module clock is sufficiently faster than I2C line speeds (for example 20MHz), this is not an issue.
+If the module clock is sufficiently faster than I2C line speeds (for example 24MHz), this is not an issue.
 However if the line speeds and the module clock speeds become very close (2x), the 1 cycle delay may have an impact, as the internal state machine may mistakenly think it has sampled an SDA that has not yet been updated.

 Therefore, it is recommended that the internal module clock frequency is much higher than the line speeds.
 Another reason to have this higher internal clock frequency is that the timing parameters can be more accurately defined, which helps attain the desired I2C clock rate.
-Since there are currently also a few cycles discrepancy between the specified timings and the actual ones (as described in the [Programmer's Guide](./programmers_guide.md#timing-parameter-tuning-algorithm)), it is recommended that the internal module clock frequency is at leat 50x higher than the I2C line speeds.
+Since there are currently also a few cycles discrepancy between the specified timings and the actual ones (as described in the [Programmer's Guide](./programmers_guide.md#timing-parameter-tuning-algorithm)), it is recommended that the internal module clock frequency is at least 24x higher than the I2C line speeds.

 ### Byte-Formatted Programming Mode

-This section applies to I2C in the controller mode.
+This section applies to I2C's controller module.
-The state-machine-controlled mode allows for higher-speed operation with less frequent software interaction.
+The state-machine-controlled module allows for higher-speed operation with less frequent software interaction.
-In this mode, the I2C pins are controlled by the state machine, which in turn is controlled by a sequence of formatting indicators.
+In this module, the I2C pins are controlled by the state machine, which in turn is controlled by a sequence of formatting indicators.
 These indicators determine:
 - The sequence of bytes which should be transmitted on the SDA and SCL pins.
 - The periods between transmitted bytes when the state-machine should stop transmission and instead read back a fixed number of bytes.